AkarshSatija/World-Cup-Stream/README.md

 # js-playground

---> Install node.
+- Install node.
---> Run node app.js (It will indicate any modules missing once you open in browser).
+- Run node app.js (It will indicate any modules missing once you open in browser).
---> Then install any modules missing using npm install <module_name>.
+- Then install any modules missing using npm install <module_name>.
---> npm install twit -g (sudo if ERR)
+- npm install twit -g (sudo if ERR)
---> npm install express
+- npm install express
+- Open on port 3000

 ## Scope of Improvemennts
 - Reversing the view to feel like real stream.
 Right now its loading new tweets downwards